-Geo-electric survey carried out along twenty-two (22) VES stations across four profiles which was to characterize the subsurface conditions of the studied area.
-The results shows that the study area is underlain with three to four geological layers.
-The topsoil and the aquifer unit have an average resistance and thickness of 205 $\Omega$ m and 22.0 m respectively.
-The geoelectic parameters were used to compute geoelectic/geology section, longitudinal conductance, transverse resistance, aquifer protective capacity, hydraulic conductivity and transmissivity.
+Geo-electric survey carried out along twenty-two (22) VES stations across four profiles which characterize the subsurface conditions of the study area.
+The results revealed that the study area is underlain with three to four geological layers.
+The aquifer unit has an average resistivity and thickness of 205 Ωm and 22.0 m respectively.
+The geoelectic parameters were used to geoelectic/geology compute the profile, longitudinal conductance, the transverse resistance, the aquifer protective capacity, the hydraulic conductivity and the transmissivity of the study area.
 All these parameters were used to evaluate the groundwater potential and its vulnerability to the subsurface contamination.
-The interpreted data were presented in tables and figures and the results show that the study area aquifer is relatively protected with an average value of 0.5 mhos.
-The hydraulic parameter values also show that the study area aquifer has the capacity to produce water non-stopping if the wells are sited based the geophysical investigation.
+The interpreted data were presented in tables and figures with an interesting results which show that the study area aguifer is relatively protected with an average value of 0.5 mhos.
+The hydraulic parameter values also show that the study area aquifer has the capacity to produce water non-stopping if the wells are sited based the geophysical investigation and suggestions.
 However, there are indications that some part of the study area have been contaminated due to its high hydraulic conductivity and weak protective capacity.
-The computed hydraulic characteristics and transmissivity of the area shows that the study area has the capacity to transmit groundwater through a distance of 5.5 m in 24-hour and can covers 6.1 $m^2$ in one hour.
-Consequently, confining aquifer layers is suggested the most appropriate for borehole siting in these regions since the confining aquifer layers provide protection from surface pollution due to the fact that confined aquifers remain deeper down the ground than the unconfined aquifers.
+The computed hydraulic characteristics and transmissivity of the area shows that the study area has the capacity to transmit groundwater through a distance of 5.5 m in 24-hour and can covers 6.1 m^2 in one hour.